-"SG Ready" is a smart form of tariff control where your electricity supplier can affect the indoor and hot water temperatures or simply block the additional heat and/or the compressor in the heat pump at certain times of the day (can be selected in menu 4.1.5 after the function is activated).
-Activate the function by connecting potentialfree switch functions to two inputs selected in menu 5.4 (SG Ready A and SG Ready B).
+"SG Ready" is a smart form of tariff control, where your electricity supplier can alter the indoor and hot water temperatures or simply block the additional heating and/or the compressor in the heat pump at certain times of the day (can be selected in menu 4.1.5 - "SG Ready" after the function is activated).
+Activate the function by connecting potential free switch functions to two inputs as selected in menu 5.4 - "soft in/outputs" (SG Ready A and SG Ready B).